liquibase/liquibase/DEVELOPING.md

     (DatabaseTestSystem) Scope.getCurrentScope().getSingleton(TestSystemFactory.class).getTestSystem("mysql")
 ```

 When TestSystems need to be started, Liquibase generally relies on Docker instances.
-For time when docker images are not available or are unneeded, they can also connect to an external database via a `url` setting.
+When docker images are not available or are unneeded, they can also connect to an external database via a `url` setting.

-When using docker instances, if we want to add support for a new database we want to test against, we need to create a new test class for which we will need to extend from `DatabaseTestSystem` and override
+When using docker instances, if we want to add support for a new database we want to test against, we need to create a new test class extended from `DatabaseTestSystem` and override
 `createContainerWrapper()` method, as displayed below:
 ```java
 public class FirebirdTestSystem  extends DatabaseTestSystem {